lestec-al/lestec-al/privacy-policy.md

 ### Changes to This Privacy Policy
 I may update this Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.
 Changes are effective immediately after posting.

+### ANotes Source Code
+ANotes is open source under the MIT license.
+The version on GitHub may differ slightly from the Play Store version due to build configurations.
+The source code is available [here](https://github.com/lestec-al/a-notes).